raidenyn/NHibernate.GraphQL/README.md

 ### Define sorting direction

-OK, now we can sort users by creation time, but what if we want to do it in descending.
+OK, now we can sort users by creation time, but what if we want to do it in descending order?
 We can use `SortBy.Descending` method for this purpose and separately set sorting direction for each field:

 ``` cs
 var query = session.Query<User>()